AlexKotsovolis/AI-Gaming-Machine-K0sh-AI-/README.md

 ---
 # Next Version: 0.5 "Another One."
-- I think you know what I am talking about.
-Also, I need to mention that this game is going to be kinda hard to code, and whilst having exams, this is going to take me a little long (sorry) !
+- New game mode, will take some time.
-- Threading
+- Threading!
 ---

 ## 🚀 Getting Started